ma-quat/Hw1/README.md

 Program calculates The BMI Formula with metric formula

-Takes two parameters:
+Takes two parameters

 1. weight array
 2. height array
-3. is metric : 1 o.w imperial method: 0
+3. is metric parameter - metric is 1, imperial method is 0

-1. Item 1
-2. Item 2
-3. Item 3
-* Item 3a
-* Item 3b

 ##How to calculate BMI: